Sholynk/sholynk-tech/article_stories/Distraction by Design Navigating Attention in the Social Media Era.md

 In the past, companies competed for consumers' money.
 Today, many of the world's largest technology companies compete for something even more fundamental: **your attention**.

 Every notification, infinite scroll, autoplay video, personalized recommendation, and trending topic is carefully engineered to keep users engaged for as long as possible.
-While social media has revolutionized communication, democratized information, and connected billions of people across continents, it has also transformed attention into a commodity—one that is measured, analyzed, bought, and sold.
+While social media has revolutionized communication, democratized information, and connected billions of people across continents, it has also transformed attention into a commodity one that is measured, analyzed, bought, and sold.

 For many people, checking social media has become second nature.
 A quick glance at a notification often turns into twenty minutes of scrolling.
 A search for a single piece of information unexpectedly becomes a journey through memes, videos, advertisements, and endless recommendations.
 What feels like a conscious choice is often the result of sophisticated systems designed to maximize engagement.